 The procedure contains the following steps:

-1. A connection to the SCG on established for the dual-connecting IAB-node-MT using Rel-15 NR procedures.
+1. A connection to the SCG on established for the dual-connecting IAB-node MT using Rel-15 NR procedures.

 A. The gNB-CU configures a new adaptation-layer route (SCG-route) on the wireless backhaul between dual-connecting IAB-node and IAB-donor DU via the SCG IAB-node.
 It further configures a forwarding entry between the fronthaul and the new route on the wireless backhaul.
 The detailed steps depend on the particular UP and CP transport option (see below).

-B. For IAB: The gNB-CU adds an alternative SCTP path for F1-C of the dual-connecting-IAB-node-DU.
+B. For IAB: The gNB-CU adds an alternative SCTP path for F1-C of the dual-connecting-IAB-node DU.
 The detailed steps depend on the particular CP transport option (see below).
 The gNB-CU further redirects the F1-U tunnel for UE 2 from the old route to the new route.

-Figure 9.7.8-3.
-Procedure for adding SCG link and redundant route to a descendant IAB-node
+Figure 9.7.9-3: Procedure for adding SCG link and redundant route to a descendant IAB-node